 It is not unusual for people to ask me whether they can prepare and file a US trademark application themselves rather than work with an experienced trademark attorney.
-Most of these individuals are in the beginning stages of launching a new business and are understandably concerned about staying within their budgets and making sure that they have money for all of the other important things they need.
-When I opened my law practice years ago, I had exactly the same concerns.
+Most of these individuals are in the beginning stages of launching a new business and are understandably concerned about staying within their budgets and making sure they have money for all of the other important things they need.
+When I started my trademark law practice years ago, I had exactly the same concerns.

 The fact of the matter is that you can file a US trademark application yourself unless you’re a “foreign-domiciled” individual or entity, in which case you must hire a U.S.-licensed attorney to file on your behalf.
 You’re not legally required to hire a trademark lawyer to prepare and submit your trademark application.
-The Trademark Office even provides some instructional videos and a lot of other helpful information on its website to assist people who have weighed the pros and cons of working with a trademark attorney and have decided that they want to proceed with a US trademark application on their own.
+The United States Patent and Trademark Office even provides some instructional videos and a lot of other helpful information on its website to assist people who have weighed the pros and cons of working with a trademark attorney and have decided that they want to proceed with a US trademark application on their own.

 But if you’re like most people who visit my website, you might not have enough information to make an informed decision as to whether securing legal representation is right for you.
 So, let me explain why seeking the guidance of a skilled and knowledgeable trademark attorney is something you should consider.